liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/04-building-the-web-front-end/12-fitting-it-all-together.markdown

 ## What's Next?

-You've created a working web application and deployed it on @product@.
+You've created a working web application and deployed it on @sharepoint@.
 If you've created web applications before, though, you know that it's missing some important features: security, front-end validation, and an interface for administrators to create multiple guestbooks per portlet.
 In the next section,